 As we mentioned, the critical thing about milk production is that it’s a game of supply and demand.

-In practice what this means is that the more milk that is emptied from your breasts, the more your body produces.
+In practice what this means is that the more that is emptied from your breasts, the more your body produces.

-With this knowledge in mind, here are some other helpful tips for increasing your milk supply in response to a sudden fall in milk production.
+With this knowledge in mind, here are some other helpful tips for increasing your milk supply in response to a sudden fall in production.

 1. Offer Your Baby The Breast That Has Dropped In Supply First